-(2) a white layer of cellular plastics (specifically, of polyurethane).
-This layer faces the interior lining of the garment and, in the Laboratory's opinion, can be seen with the naked eye.
+(2) a white, partial layer of compact (non-cellular) plastics (specifically, of polyurethane).
+This partial layer does not bear designs, faces the interior lining of the garment and, in the Laboratory's opinion, can be seen with the naked eye.

-The material of the outer shell can be bent manually around a cylinder of a diameter of 7 mm, at a temperature between 15 °C and 30 °C, without fracturing.
-This fabric meets the technical requirements of classification as a textile fabric of 59.03, specifically meeting the requirements of legal note 2 to chapter 59.
-Garments made up of fabrics of 59.03 are classified in 62.10.
+The material of the outer shell can, without fracturing, be bent manually around a cylinder of a diameter of 7 mm, at a temperature between 15 °C and 30 °C. This fabric meets the technical requirements of classification as a textile fabric of 59.03, specifically meeting the requirements of legal note 2 to chapter 59.
+Garments, made up of fabrics of 59.03 are classified in 62.10.
 This product would be considered as a "jacket", as the length of the product is designed not to extend past the mid-thigh area.
-The Men's Dry Tech Shell System Jacket, Style DF7634, is classified under 618.104.22.168 as "Other men's or boys' garments", in accordance with General Interpretative Rule 1(GIR 1).
+The Thermo Tech Ladies' Jacket, Style DF7633L, is classified under 622.214.171.124 as "Other women's or girls' garments", in accordance with GIR 1.

 The applicant requested that the product be classified as "rainwear" of 39.26.
 A textile coated with a plate, sheet or strip of cellular plastic is classified in Chapter 56 or Chapter 59, as appropriate, unless the textile material can be demonstrated to be merely for reinforcing purposes.
 If the textile material is merely for reinforcing purposes the cellular plastic-coated textile fabric is classified in Chapter 39.
-The fabric portion of this garment (polyester ripstop fabric coated with polyurethane) has been determined to have a function beyond merely reinforcing.
-In view of the forgoing, the fabric is classified in heading 59.03, and thus the jacket is classified as an article of heading 62.10.
+The fabric portion of this garment (polyester ripstop fabric coated with polyurethane) would have a function beyond merely reinforcing.
+In view of the forgoing, the fabric is classified in heading 59.03, and thus the jacket is classified in heading 62.10.

 Section 10 of the Customs Tariff directs that classification of imported goods shall be determined in accordance with the General Rules for the Interpretation of the Harmonized System.
 Section 11 of the Customs Tariff states that in interpreting the headings and subheadings, regard shall be had to the World Customs Organization's (WCO) Explanatory Notes to the Harmonized Commodity Description and Coding System.